MattBidewell/blog-post-scraper/README.md

 # blog-post-scraper

-Scrape my medium account for blogs and synopsis
+Grabs my medium posts for a synopsis.